Travel from and to Ukraine

-The UK is advising against all travel to Ukraine.
-If you have travelled into Belarus from Ukraine and are in need of assistance you should contact +375 17 229 8200 or, send an enquiry via the web contact form.
+British nationals cannot currently cross the Belarus-Ukraine border.
+If you travelled to Belarus from Ukraine and need assistance, contact the British Embassy Minsk on +375 17 229 8200 or send an enquiry using the web contact form.

-The UK is advising against all travel to Russia.
-If you have travelled into Belarus from Russia and are in need of assistance you should contact +375 17 229 8200.
+If you travelled to Belarus from Russia and need assistance, contact the British Embassy Minsk on +375 17 229 8200.

-The Russian government has informed the UK government that there are no legal grounds for foreigners (including British nationals) to cross the Russia-Belarus state border.
-If you’re planning on entering Russia by road, you’ll need to take an alternative route through a different country.
+The Russian government states that there are no legal grounds for foreigners (including British nationals) to cross the Russia-Belarus state land border including by road, bus or rail.
+If you try to do this, you will be refused boarding or stopped at the border.